-Dear Ones in Christ:-We are so glad it is our privilege to report our work to our new paper.
+Dear Ones in Christ: - We are so glad it is our privilege to report our work to our new paper.

-When God led us on this field of labor, it was badly run down, but with the co-operation of the good Christian people here, the work is moving rapidly, and numbers have been saved from sin, homes have been made happy and one new church organized.
-Also, our mission work is one important factor in our The Mission was orgawork here. nized last April, and we have fed hundreds of hungry men and women, girls and boys, also provided clothing for numbers, and given \$1000.00 on the new church in Flat River, and still have \$100.00 left to help feed the hungry.
-We recommend the mission work to every church We believe every run down church could be built up, with a band of Mission workers to help pull the load.
-We also have two splendid Leagues here, and they go out in bands to needy places to hold services.
-So we recommend that our young people get together and organize, and use our League papers from Ayden, N. C. How nice it would be to have a State League and a State Mission, and have them meet a day at our State Association.
-So, Preachers, let's work to that end, and see what we can do for the Mission Work and the League Work by the time the State Association meets.
+When God led us on this field of labor, it was padly run do zn, but with he co-operation of the good Christian proper here, the work is moving rapidly and numbers have been saved 'rom sin, homes have been made happy and one new church organized.
+Also, our mission work is one important factor in our work here.
+The Mission was organized last April, and we have fed hundreds of hungry men and women, girls and boys, also provided clothing for numbers, and given \$1000.00 on the new church in Flat River, and still have \$100.00 left to help feed the hungry.
+We recommend the mission work to We believe every every church run down church could be built up, with a band of Mission workers to help pull the lead.
+We also have two splendid Leagues here, and they go out in bands to needy places to hold service So we recommend that our young people get together and organize, and use our League papers from Ayden, N C How nice it would be to have a State League and a State Mission, and have them meet a day at our State So, Preachers, let's Association. work to the field and see what we can do for the Mission Work and the League Work by the time the State Association meets.